fremvaerk/horalis/README.md

 *Horalis* — from Latin "of the hours"

+> **Work in Progress** — This project is under active development.
+Some features may be incomplete or change.

 ---

+## About

+Horalis is a simple time tracking tool designed primarily for solo developers who want to track time spent on different projects.
+No complicated features, no team collaboration overhead — just a clean floating timer that stays out of your way while you work.

+---

 ## Features

 - **Floating Timer Window** — Always-on-top compact timer that stays visible while you work
-- **Project & Task Tracking** — Organize time entries by projects and tasks
+- **Project Tracking** — Organize time entries by projects
 - **Daily Overview** — See your daily totals at a glance
 - **History & Reports** — Browse past entries and analyze your time
 - **Idle Detection** — Automatically detects when you're away